McNerdius/TailBlazor/Source/wwwroot/content/notes.md

 # Installation

 The docs mention installing `autoprefixer` and `postcss` as peer-dependencies of `tailwindcss` , but that's not needed if you're using the new `tailwindcss` CLI directly, it integrates `postcss`, `autoprefixer` and `cssnano`, no need to add those manually.
-If you're using other JS tooling you won't get this automagically, or incremental builds via its `--watch` mode.
+If you're using other JS tooling you won't get this automagically, nor incremental builds via its `--watch` mode.

 ## autoprefixer (and cssnano)